farsider350/consolidate/README.md

 # consolidate
-consolidate utxo's when mining has filed the wallet with too many
+consolidate utxo's when mining has filled the wallet with too many tx's